John Muster Genealogy|

 6/22/1830 - 10/16/1887

 Directly following the book's release, I met Daniel Swacina, whose wife is a descendant of John Muster, and Jean Renfro, another descendant.
-Jean is a genealogist who is gathering family information.
-Jean gave us this obituary for John Muster.
+Dan and Jean are gathering family information.
+Jean gave me this obituary for John Muster.

 Editor's note: Jeanne Miller* sent me these obituaries and other clippings concerning the death of John Muster's wife, Barbara Muster, October 10, 1931.